 As you get more sophisticated in your investing, you'll start reading annual corporate reports and quarterly earnings reports.
 To get a better picture of how a business is doing before you buy its stock, you'll want to look at its income streams, including earned and unearned revenue, which you'll find on the company's balance sheet, explains AccountingTools.com.

 Unearned revenue occurs when a company receives payment for services not yet performed, explains the Corporate Finance Institute.
 Businesses that sell insurance or magazines may have unearned revenue for receiving insurance or subscription payments in advance.
 Calculating the amount of the unearned revenue occurs by viewing the amount paid in advance.

 Adjusting entries must be made in the general journal each month as the company earns the revenue or provides the service.
 Unearned revenue is a liability that appears on a balance sheet because it places an obligation on a company to perform a service or provide a product.

-Write a credit in the unearned revenue account.
+After performing the first two steps, the next entry is a credit in the unearned revenue account.
 Just like other liabilities, unearned revenue has a normal credit balance, which means a credit to unearned revenue increases the liability.
 For example, a company that receives $144 in advance for magazine subscriptions must credit unearned revenue for $144.
 This entry balances out the $144 debit to cash.

-Draft an adjusting entry to demonstrate the company earning the revenue.
+Next, draft an adjusting entry to demonstrate the company earning the revenue.
 Debit the unearned revenue account for the appropriate amount.
 For example, assume one month has passed since the company received advance payment for the 12 month magazine subscription.
 Divide $144 by 12 months to determine the cost of a monthly subscription.